MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/adfs-2-error-access-is-denied.md

 - All authorization claims rules are processed.
 - If no rules are defined, the AD FS server denies all users.
-- The whitelist approach can also be used instead of using a Permit All rule.
+- The allowlist approach can also be used instead of using a Permit All rule.
 In this situation, you define a set of rules that specify the conditions under which the user must be issued a token.
-- In the Blacklisting approach, you will need one Permit all Rule, along with one or more Deny rules that are based on a condition.
+- In the blocklist approach, you will need one Permit all Rule, along with one or more Deny rules that are based on a condition.
 - A Deny rule always overrides an Allow rule.
 This means that if both the Allow and Deny claim conditions are true for the user, the Deny rule will be followed.
 - For authorization rules that are based on other claim values to allow or deny a token, those claims should already be pushed into the claim pipeline from the claim provider trust level.